We may get commissions for purchases made through links in this post.

 IBD Symptoms in Cats

 IBD causes typical GI (gastrointestinal) tract symptoms indicating that the cat’s bowels aren’t working properly and food isn’t digested the way it should be.
 Symptoms can include diarrhea, constipation, painful defecation, vomiting, appetite loss and weight loss.
 IBD is a chronic condition.
 Many cats experience a symptomatic episode, followed by an asymptomatic period.
-TCS member arinlars shared how her cat’s IBD symptoms started: “She started over time having diarrhea some months now but not every day along with vomiting.
-The last couple of months she had diarrhea every day and vomiting 3-4 times a week but eats/drinks normal and she plays a lot.”
+TCS member arinlars shared how her cat’s IBD symptoms started: “She started overtime having diarrhea some months now but not every day along with vomiting.
+The last couple of months she had diarrhea every day and vomiting 3-4 times a week but eats/drinks normally and she plays a lot.”

 GI tract symptoms are relatively general and can indicate a plethora of medical conditions.
 Viral infections, parasites such as Giardia or worms and food allergies can all cause similar symptoms and your vet will have to rule out these issues before diagnosing IBD.
 While the vet may stick to treating the symptoms at first, a more aggressive diagnostic approach may be needed if the cat begins the downward spiral of weight loss.
 A tissue sample taken through a gut biopsy can help confirm a diagnosis of IBD.
 Note that steroid treatment begun prior to biopsy could prevent a proper diagnosis.